sbthycode/Hackrush-22/README.md

 3. Our list of expanded features allowed us to train on smaller data samples size.

-### That's fine, but, which model do we choose??
+### That's fine, but, which model did we choose?

 Well, this readme has already been over worked upon.
 Let's keep this short.
 We worked our way around every possible approach, from state of the art Transformers to the cliche Linear Regression.
 We observed that we received great results with approaches using ensembling.
-The idea was to use Linear Regression and XGD Regressor(they gave best results) and generate multiple models using soft voting on these two models.
-We developed multiple such models thorugh soft voting and then applied ensembled learing on the prediction of these generated models to get the final predictions.
-A dense neural network was trained to predict the final results.
+The idea was to use Linear Regression and SGD Regressor(they gave best results) and generate multiple models using soft voting on these two models.
+We developed multiple such models thorugh soft voting with different hyperparameter tuning and then applied ensembled learing with a neural network as the meta learner on the prediction of these generated models to get the final predictions.

 An intersting thing to observe is that most of the Deep Learning approaches involving Transformers, LSTMs couldn't match the results achieved with the above approach.
 This, very possible, could be due to them overfitting the data, especially the predictions based on earlier time steps.